NASCAR to give Cup teams dual tire options at Richmond

 “I don’t feel like you’re really going to be able to put them on and make it very far,” Childers said.
 “It’s going to need to be a situation where it’s at the end of the stage with 15 to go so we’re like, ‘let’s put those on’ and maybe we try to save them for the end of the race, get a caution with eight to go, bolt them on and be fast as hell to the end.”

 “It just depends on how short of a run you need them for,” Kelley said.
-“The other tire falls off so hard that I don’t know that I will ever need a tire there that’s that aggressive unless it’s a really short run.”
+“The other tire falls off so hard that I don’t know that I will ever need a tire (at Richmond) that is that aggressive unless it’s a really short run.”

-The rumor Kelley heard is that NASCAR will allow teams to have two sets of the option tires for that race.
-He has some concerns, like he would on any other weekend over the data he will have access to compared to teams with Tier 1 affiliations, and how that could really challenge his approach.
+The rumor Kelley heard is that NASCAR will allow teams to have two sets of the option tires for this race.
+He has some concerns, like he would on any other weekend over the data he will have access to compared to teams with Tier 1 affiliations, and how that could challenge his single-car team’s effort.

 “I like that they’re trying it,” Kelley said.
 “I don’t have a problem with it at all.
 I think our short track package needs some work.
 I don’t think that tires are always going to be the answer.
 We’ve seen at Iowa that the pavement direction or resin, you can still have some entertaining races depending on the track but I don’t know that this is the one thing that will fix all the tracks.”

-To wit, Gabehart is still beating the drum, long-term over increasing horsepower or reducing the width of the tire.
+To wit, Gabehart is still beating the drum about increasing horsepower or reducing the width of the tire to create the kind of racing NASCAR is known for on short tracks and road courses.

-“It’s the horsepower to grip ratio,” Ganehart said.
-“And if we are not going to work on the horsepower then we have to work on how much grip we have.
+“It’s the horsepower to grip ratio,” Gabehart said.
+“And if we are not going to work on the horsepower then we need to work on how much grip we have.

 “Interestingly enough, what we’re doing and what we saw at North Wilkesboro is actually giving more grip with the hope that it will fall off more and Wilkesboro didn’t.
 So this is only advantageous if (the primary) actually fall off more than the option.

-“One wrinkle we will see that you didn’t have Wilkesboro is that you’ll have to run the (both) at times.
+“One wrinkle we will see that we didn’t have at Wilkesboro is that you’ll have to run the (both) at times.
 You won’t have a choice.
 So even if the (options) happen to be magic, when you use them will be a wrinkle that we didn’t see at Wilkesboro.

 “So I do applaud them for trying stuff.
-We have to see them get aggressive with it.
-I still really think tire width, and reducing that footprint is something we have to consider, again, working on the grip ratio side of the equation but I applaud that NASCAR and Goodyear is continuing to be aggressive.”
+They have to get aggressive with it.
+I still really think tire width, and reducing that footprint is something we have to consider, again, working on the grip ratio side of that equation but I applaud that NASCAR and Goodyear continues to be aggressive.”

-Without even knowing that Gabehart said this over the weekend, Daniels also credited him for being so vocal about the horsepower to grip ratio conversation.
+Without even knowing that Gabehart made that argument over the weekend, Daniels also credited him for being so vocal about the horsepower-to-grip ratio conversation.

-“Chris Gabehart, in my opinion, has articulated this very well, where the cars are just over gripped and underpowered,” Daniels said.
+“Chris Gabehart, in my opinion, has articulated this very well, where the cars are just overly-gripped and under-powered,” Daniels said.
 “So how do you solve that?

-“Certainly adding a high grip tire with some fall off is an interesting way to do it.
-But at the end of the day, if we had less of a tire footprint to work with or a higher horsepower footprint to work with then that’s getting us over the limit of the tire, to where right now, we’re not.”
+“Certainly adding a higher grip tire with some fall-off is an interesting way to do it.
+But at the end of the day, if we had less of a tire footprint to work with or a higher horsepower footprint (which will) get us over the limit of the tire to where right now, we’re not.”

 Chris Rice, president of Kaulig Racing and a veteran crew chief, thinks Richmond is the best place to do this.